 Pain can be experienced for a number of different reasons:

 1: We move less when we sleep.
-All joints in the body are designed to move, while sleeping in a fixed position creates joint stiffness, soft tissue tightening and reduces blood flow to the structures that allow movement.
+All the joints in the body are designed to move and when we sleep in a fixed position this can create joint stiffness, soft tissue tightening and reduce blood flow to the structures that allow movement.
 While rest is important to allow the body to recover, too much sleep can heighten pain.

 2: Are you sleeping in a neutral position?
 I carefully selected the word ‘neutral’ and not ‘normal’ as everyone has a different neutral for their body which is normal for them!
 Some people may have a bigger curve in their lower back (known as lordosis) others may have more rounded shoulders.